Who pays land tax and which properties are taxable?

 - used by the owners for religious purposes; or

 - used as a medical establishment (excludes General Practice); or

 - used principally for Aboriginal cultural activities and is Aboriginal land; or

 - used to operate a retirement village, or for related purposes; or

-Sporting clubs are not exempt from land tax, but may be entitled to a special rate of tax.
+Although sporting clubs are not exempt from land tax, they may be entitled to a special rate of tax.
 Applications for the special rate of land tax must be in writing and include a copy of the clubs constitution, rules or objects.

 More information is available in the following documents:

 Rates of land tax

 You can find out more information about the rates of land tax here.

 How much land tax would I need to pay?